vivekarunpatill/Sales-Data-Analysis-E-Commerce/README.md

 **Data Processing**

-After understanding the dataset we have created the columns named AGE GROUP & MONTH For better data analysis.
+After understanding the dataset.
+I had created new columns named AGE GROUP & MONTH For better data analysis.

 **Data Analysis**

 1. **Inserting Pivot Tables**
-    * Inserting pivot tables using the last dataset I have created and added the pivot charts.
+    * Inserting pivot tables using the last dataset I have had created and added the pivot charts.

 2. **Creating The dashboard**
     * Creating the dashbaord on the another sheet to get the better read for our data analysis.